Setting Lubrication Intervals Correctly: A Practical Guide

 Cost of lubrication failure

 Studies show that 40–50% of all rolling bearing failures are attributable to lubrication problems.
 An unplanned machine shutdown caused by a bearing failure costs typically 5–10 times more than preventive maintenance including lubricant costs.
+Lubrication and bearing-replacement costs are key inputs to a full total cost of ownership analysis of the drive train.

 Key Influencing Factors